 All in all, signal combiners will add some complexity to your intentions for amplification.
 For example, if you had previously used a preamp for the first antenna, you might afterwards find there’s no need for amplification after having added the second antenna.

-Some consumers end up troubleshooting their amps somewhat more in a stacking situation in order to find the right signal-to-noise ration that brings in clear channels.
+Some consumers end up troubleshooting with their amps somewhat more in a stacking situation in order to find the right signal-to-noise ration that brings in clear channels.

 How to Connect Two Antennas to One TV